WRITTEN BY KATE FINAN, CO-OWNER OF BOOM BOX POST

 Understanding Reformer & Reformer Pro

-A few weeks later, I hunkered down with a few hours and an intense curiosity about the Reformer Pro.
+A few weeks later, when my schedule allowed, I hunkered down with a few hours and an intense curiosity about the Reformer Pro.
 I installed it, and then, I opened the manual (I’m a total manual gal.
 I like to know absolutely everything about using a plugin before I get started).
 Here’s what their intro says:

 Reformer Pro is a unique plugin that allows you to perform pre-recorded audio instantly and intuitively.
 This means you can produce dynamic, responsive, highly realistic sound design in real-time by using an audio input or pre-processing.
 For the first time, you can perform sample libraries with any input signal in a dynamic, flexible way, as you would by using an instrument...The plugin performs various forms of real-time analysis on the signal and uses this to produce a composite sound, based on various files from a pre-recorded library.

-Okay, now I was getting the picture.
-But, let me break it down for you: Reformer and Reformer Pro use any input signal you’d like (an open mic, an audio file placed in your ProTools timeline, etc.) to trigger sound library files which you load into the plugin (either from one of their libraries or your own).
+Now I was starting to get the full picture of what Reformer had to offer.
+Let me break it down for you: Reformer and Reformer Pro use any input signal you’d like (an open mic, an audio file placed in your ProTools timeline, etc.) to trigger sound library files which you load into the plugin (either from one of their libraries or your own).
 But, it doesn’t just play back the original library sounds like a traditional sampler would.
 Instead, it uses the frequency and amplitude of your input signal to break apart and then re-composite the library sounds so that you get unique variations each time based on the input.

 There are two versions of Reformer: Reformer and Reformer Pro.
 Reformer is currently available for free download, and comes with one complimentary Reformer library (Black Leopard).
 You do not have the ability to load any of your own personal library sounds into the plugin to use, but you can choose to add any number of Reformer libraries available for purchase.
-The Reformer Pro ($399) gives you the ability to load your own sound libraries into the plugin and also includes access to the Krotos Bundle of libraries ($499 when purchased alone) which can be used with the Reformer Pro or as standalone sound libraries.
-If you're still a little unsure about what the plugin has to offer, here is a great explainer video:
+The Reformer Pro ($399) gives you the ability to load your own sound libraries into the plugin and also includes access to the Krotos Bundle of libraries (a $499 value) which can be used with the Reformer Pro or as standalone sound libraries.
+If you’d like to hear more about what the plugin has to offer, here is a great explainer video:

 Using Reformer Pro with the Reformer Libraries